ktorio/ktor-documentation/topics/json.md

 ## Configure a serializer {id="configure_serializer"}
 ### kotlinx {id="kotlinx"}

-To use Kotlin serialization, call the `json` function:
+To use the `kotlinx.serialization` library to serialize/deserialize JSON data, call the `json` function:
 ```kotlin
 install(ContentNegotiation) {
    json()